 It's critical to write well-organized, coherent essays on the World History test, but statistics indicate that a large majority of students struggle with this aspect of the exam.

-I guarantee you can earn much more than 2 points on the DBQ and other essay questions if you consistently practice writing outlines that follow the instructions and stay focused on the main topic.
+So clearly, it can be tough to do well on the DBQ.
+However, I guarantee you can score well on the DBQ and other essay questions if you consistently practice writing outlines that follow the instructions and stay focused on the main topic.
 Try to become a pro at planning out your ideas by the time the exam rolls around.

 #3: Know Your Chronology